bitmakerlabs/wdi-october-2017/16-routing-and-controllers/README.md

 end
 ```

 Notice how `@product` is singular.
-This is because it's an individual item.
+This is because it's only one item.

 ### New

-For retrieving a form for a new item using a **get** request.
+For retrieving a form for a new item.

 ```ruby
 def new